 LinkedIn allows you to reorder sections on your profile.
 Make sure your education section is listed near the very bottom, as it’s certainly far from the most important part of your profile.

-If you have little to no experience, beef up the volunteer section of your resume.
+If you have little to no experience, this section of your LinkedIn profile can be a good way to beef up your profile.

 Brainstorm all the things you’ve done volunteer-wise that are professionally related and potentially impressive to others.